3.10 Educational Computing

-A full time computer specialist is available Monday through Friday in the Student Computing Center (TMEC 225) to help students make the best use of the School's technical resources.
-In addition, Student Computing Assistants are available on weekends.
+An IT Service Desk is available Monday through Friday (8am – 5pm) in the techLAB (TMEC 225) to help students make the best use of the School's technical resources.
+In addition, Student Computing Assistants are available on weekends from 10am – 2pm.

 Computing in the Hospitals

-HMS students have access to many hospital-based educational and clinical computing systems during their clinical rotations.
+HMS students have access to many hospital-based educational and clinical computing systems during their clinical courses and rotations.

 The Countway Library of Medicine (Section 3.16) provides extensive digital resources (journals, books, databases) and powerful electronic searching tools that are indispensable to medical education.
 Please check their Website at www.countway.harvard.edu.